Eligibility for Student Loans and Grants

 Reg.: Schedule 2, s.
 19

-The Alberta Grant for Students with Disabilities (GFD) may be issued to a full-time student with a documented permanent disability who is not eligible to receive the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (CSG-PDSE) or has costs that are not covered by CSG-PDSE.
+The Alberta Grant for Students with Disabilities (GFD) may be issued to students who have a documented disability (PD) or persistent or prolonged disability (PPD) and are not eligible to receive the Canada Student Grant for Services and Equipment – Students with Disabilities (CSG-DSE), or has costs that are not covered by CSG-DSE.
+See Chapter 4: Disability section for definitions.

-Costs that may be covered by GFD include all services and equipment that are covered under CSG-PDSE, and some costs not covered under the Canada grant.
+Costs that may be covered by GFD include all services and equipment that are covered under CSG-DSE, and some costs not covered under the Canada grant.

-Disability related transportation costs not covered by the CSG-PDSE, such as parking and fuel for distance travelled, could be considered eligible.
-For these costs to be allowed under GFD, an explanation needs to be provided that clearly establishes that public transportation is not an option.
+Disability related transportation costs not covered by the CSG-DSE, such as parking and fuel for distance travelled, could be considered eligible.
+For these costs to be allowed under GFD, an explanation needs to be provided that clearly establishes that public transportation is not an option due to the student's disability.

 To be eligible for GFD, the student must:

-- have a documented permanent disability and the requirement for services and/or equipment
+- have a documented disability (either a PD, or a PPD) and the requirement for services and/or equipment

 - complete a Schedule 4 and have it approved by an authorized official